 As other Asian countries like India begin shunning the Cryptocurrency market, recent reports suggest Russia is taking a largely different approach with the economist, Vladislav Ginko, claiming the Kremlin is looking to pump $10 billion into Bitcoin, whilst placing cryptocurrency legislation as an imperative for 2019.

-News of Russia’s turn to crypto began on January 9th as the government issued a statement regarding plans to make digital currency its utmost priority in the coming year, and politician Vyacheslav Volodin also suggested that there may be up to 20 bills put forward to the parliament about the cryptocurrency market, according to AMBCrypto.
+News of Russia’s turn to crypto began on January 9th as the government issued a statement regarding plans to make digital currency its utmost priority in the coming year.
+Politician Vyacheslav Volodin also suggested that there may be up to 20 bills put forward to the parliament about the cryptocurrency market as reported by AMBCrypto.

 “[The] Russian government is about to make a step to start diversifying financial reserves into Bitcoin.”Ginko, The Telegraph